greenrobotllc/codefrog-help/help/mas/privacy.md

 **Privacy:** SendGrid's privacy policy applies.
 Only disk usage metrics are sent.
 **Setup:** Completely optional.
 You configure your own SendGrid API key.
 **When:** Only if you set up disk monitoring with SendGrid notifications

+## AI Features & Internet Requirements

+**Current Status:**
+CodeFrog does **not** currently use external AI services that require internet connectivity.
+The app includes local text processing for GitHub PR comment summaries, which operates entirely offline and does not send data to external AI providers.

+**Embedded AI CLI Tools:**
+- CodeFrog does **not** include embedded AI CLI tools (such as Auggie, Cursor CLI, or similar)
+- Users can use AI CLI tools in their Mac's Terminal app instead
+- This may change in future releases, but currently no AI terminal features are included

+**AI Features That May Require Internet (If Added in Future):**
+If AI features requiring internet connectivity are added in the future, they will be documented here with:
+- **Feature Name:** Specific AI feature description
+- **Data Sent:** Exact data transmitted (e.g., code snippets, prompts, file contents)
+- **External Provider:** AI service provider name and privacy policy link
+- **Data Retention:** How long data is retained by the provider
+- **Training Policy:** Whether submitted data is used for model training
+- **Opt-Out Controls:** Settings or UI controls to disable the feature
+- **When Data Is Sent:** On explicit user action or automatic background processing

+**Current Local AI Processing:**
+- **GitHub PR Comment Summaries:** Local text extraction and formatting (no network calls)
+- **Comment Title Extraction:** Local parsing of comment text (no network calls)
+- **No External AI APIs:** No calls to OpenAI, Anthropic, or other AI providers

+For more details on future AI features, see our [Privacy Policy](https://greenrobot.com/privacy).

+## Analytics, Telemetry & Crash Reporting

+**Current Status:**
+CodeFrog does **not** currently collect telemetry, analytics, or crash reporting data.
+No analytics services (such as Google Analytics, Firebase Analytics, Sentry, or Crashlytics) are implemented or active in the application.

+**Future Implementation:**
+If telemetry or crash reporting is added in the future, it will be:
+- **Opt-in only:** Users must explicitly enable it
+- **Disabled by default:** No data collection without user consent
+- **Transparent:** Fully documented in this privacy policy
+- **Controllable:** Users can disable it at any time

+**How to Ensure Telemetry Remains Disabled:**
+- Set the `DISABLE_TELEMETRY` environment variable to `true` (if using environment-based configuration)
+- Telemetry is disabled by default in all builds
+- No action is required to prevent data collection

+**What Would Be Collected (If Enabled in Future):**
+If telemetry is implemented in the future, it may include:
+- **Usage Events:** Feature usage, button clicks, navigation patterns
+- **Performance Metrics:** App startup time, feature load times, response times
+- **Crash Reports:** Error messages, stack traces, device information (no source code)
+- **Device Information:** OS version, app version, device type (anonymized)

+**Data Collection Principles (If Enabled):**
+- **No Source Code:** Your code and files are never sent
+- **No Personal Data:** No names, emails, or identifying information
+- **Anonymized:** Data is aggregated and anonymized
+- **Secure Transmission:** All data sent over HTTPS encryption
+- **User Control:** Can be disabled at any time via settings or environment variable

+**Third-Party Services (If Implemented):**
+Any future analytics or crash reporting services would be listed here with:
+- Service name and purpose
+- Link to their privacy policy
+- What data they receive
+- How to opt out

+For more details, see our [Privacy Policy](https://greenrobot.com/privacy).

 ## Local Data Storage